drbean/edit/jeffreykuo/Highlights.md

 -   A concentrated photovoltaic thermal model system with nanofluid spectral splitting was developed.

--   50 ppm concentration ratio of ZnO nanofluid integrated with a well-designed model system is identified in providing 65.2 % overall energy conversion efficiency.
+-   A 50-ppm ZnO nanofluid integrated with a well-designed model system is identified in providing 65.2 % overall energy conversion efficiency.

--   Nanofluid based spectral splitting was employed in effective utilization of solar radiation intensity to a photovoltaic thermal system.
+-   Nanofluid-based spectral splitting was employed in effective utilization of solar radiation intensity by a photovoltaic thermal system.

--   The numerical analysis of nanofluid based optical filtration photovoltaic thermal system has been done.
+-   Numerical analysis of the nanofluid-based optical filtration photovoltaic thermal system was carried out.

--   It has been shown that the CPV/T system electrical energy conversion was closer to quantum efficiency.
+-   It is shown that the CPV/T system electrical energy conversion was closer to quantum efficiency.

 **Novelty**